 The average height for American women is 63.7 inches (approximately 5 feet 3 inches) and the average weight is 168.5 pounds, according to the Centers for Disease Control and Prevention (CDC).
 There has been a significant increase in the average height and weight of American women since 1960 when the average woman weighed 140.2 pounds.

-The average weight of American women in 2010 is significantly higher than that of women in 1960, when the average American woman weighed 140.2 pounds -- an increase of 26 pounds.
-The average height has also increased during that time period, but by a much smaller margin -- 63.1 to 63.8 inches.
-As a result of this disproportionate increase in weight, the average body mass index of women in 2010 is 28.7, which falls into the category of overweight.
+The average height increased during that time period, but by a much smaller margin — 63.1 to 63.7 inches.
+As a result of this disproportionate increase in weight, the average body mass index of women is now 29.8, which falls into the category of overweight.
 By comparison, the average body mass index of women in 1960 was 24.9, which is on the high end of normal.

 Limitations of Using BMI

 Although BMI is useful in helping to evaluate weight versus height in the majority of the women, not everyone fits the mold.
 For example, women who are more muscular are likely to have a higher BMI and may be classified as overweight by this system, despite being at a healthy weight.

 As a result, some of the increase in BMI that has happened between 1960 and now could be due to an increase in muscle mass, but it is more likely that it's due to an increase in unhealthy, high-calorie foods and a decrease in activity levels.